Hi! Allow me to introduce myself a bit more, now that I’m further along this blogging road and explain how The Curious Creative Club all came about.

 So, this is me, when I’m a bit more dressed up , a rare kid-free trip to Wimbledon no less!
 However, 80% of the year I’m wrapped up in many layers and a bright bobble hat, out every day walking my crazy Cockapoo, Barley!
-I live in a beautiful ‘out in the sticks’ West Yorkshire village on the outskirts of Huddersfield with my Husband and two children, my 3rd child Barley, 2 cats – Bluebell and Jasmine, 2 fish (only ones left!) and a shrimp called Burt, who takes his ‘cleaning the tank’ job very seriously.
+I live in a beautiful ‘out in the sticks’ West Yorkshire village on the outskirts of Huddersfield with my Husband and two children, my 3rd child Barley and 2 cats – Bluebell and Jasmine.

 My crazy family, love em!